gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Replacing realized tasks inside TaskContainer

 Replacing realized tasks (eagerly created or lazily created) has been deprecated.
-Only unrealized registered tasks is safe to replace.
+Only unrealized registered tasks are safe to replace.

 ## Potential breaking changes